tylerfarmer1/tylerfarmer1.github.io/pl900/lab02-canvas-app.md

 - Completion of **Lab 1 - Data Modeling**

-# Lab 2: How to build a canvas app

-**WWL Tenants - Terms of Use**
-If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.
-Tenants should not be shared or used for purposes outside of hands-on labs.
-The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and is not eligible for extension.
-Tenants must not be converted to a paid subscription.
-Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

-## Scenario

-Bellows College is an educational organization with multiple campuses and programs.
-Many of Bellow Colleges instructors and administrators need to attend events, and purchase items.
-Historically tracking these expenses has been a challenge.

-Campus administration would like to modernize their expense reporting system by providing employees with a digital way to report expenses.

-Throughout this course, you will build applications and perform automation to enable the Bellows College employees to manage expenses.

-## High-level lab steps

-We will follow the below outline to design the canvas app:

-- Create a canvas app from data in the Visit table

-- Configure how the visits are shown on the browse screen

-- Make some basic changes to the app

-- Test the app functionality

-## Prerequisites

-- Completion of **Module 1 Lab 0 - Validate lab environment**

 ## Exercise 1: Create Expense Reports Canvas app

 ### Objective: In this exercise, you will create a canvas app by connecting to an Expense Reports table.